-- 4.3.2 Particular requirements for compression ignition engines : - 4.3.2.1 A heated sample line for a continuous HC-analysis with the heated flame ionisation detector (HFID), including recorder (R) is to be used. - 4.3.2.2 The average concentration of the measured hydrocarbons-shall be determined by integration.
-Throughout the test, the temperature of the heated sample line shall be controlled at 463 K (190°C) ±10 K. The heated sampling line shall be fitted with a heated filter (F_h) 99% efficient with particle ≥ 0.3 μm to extract any solid particles from the continuous flow of gas required for analysis. - 4.3.2.3 The sampling system response time (from the probe to the analyser inlet) shall be no more than 4 s. - 4.3.2.4 The HFID must be used with a constant flow (heat exchanger) system to ensure a representative sample, unless compensation for varying CFV or CFO flow is made. - 4.3.2.5 The particulate sampling unit consist of a dilution tunnel, a sampling probe, a filter unit, a partial flow pump, and a flow rate regulator and measuring unit.
+- 4.3.2 Particular requirements for compression ignition engines : - 4.3.2.1 A heated sample line for a continuous HC-analysis with the heated flame ionisation detector (HFID), including recorder (R) is to be used. - 4.3.2.2 The average concentration of the measured hydrocarbons shall be determined by integration.
+Throughout the test, the temperature of the heated sample line shall be controlled at 463 K (190°C) ± 10 K. The heated sampling line shall be fitted with a heated filter (Fh) 99% efficient with particle $\geq 0.3~\mu m$ to extract any solid particles from the continuous flow of gas required for analysis. - 4.3.2.3 The sampling system response time (from the probe to the analyser inlet) shall be no more than 4 s. - 4.3.2.4 The HFID must be used with a constant flow (heat exchanger) system to ensure a representative sample, unless compensation for varying CFV or CFO flow is made. - 4.3.2.5 The particulate sampling unit consist of a dilution tunnel, a sampling probe, a filter unit, a partial flow pump, and a flow rate regulator and measuring unit.
 The particulate sampling part flow is drawn through two series mounted filters.
-The sampling probe for the test gas flow for particulates shall be so arranged within the dilution tract that a representative sample gas flow can be taken from the homogenous air / exhaust mixture and an air / exhaust gas mixture of 325 K (52°C) shall not exceed immediately before the particulate filter.
-The temperature of the gas flow in the flow meter shall not fluctuate more than ± 3 K, nor the mass flow rate shall fluctuate more than \pm 5%.
-If the volume of flow change unexpectedly as a result of excessive filter loading, the test When it is repeated, the rate of flow shall be should be stopped. decreased and / or larger filter shall be used.
-The filters shall be removed from the chamber not earlier than an hour before the test begins. - 4.3.2.6 The necessary particulate filters should be conditioned (as regards temperature and humidity) in an open dish which shall be protected against dust ingress for at least 8 and not more than 56 hours before the test in an air conditioned chamber After this conditioning, the uncontaminated filters shall be read and stored until they are used. - 4.3.2.7 If the filters are not used within 1 hour of their removal from the weighing chamber then they shall be re-weighed. - The one hour limit shall be replaced by an eight hour limit if one or both of the following conditions are met: - A stabilised filter is placed and kept in a sealed filter holder assembly with the ends plugged, or - A stabilised filter is placed in a sealed filter holder assembly which is then immediately placed in a sample line through which there is no flow.
+The sampling probe for the test gas flow for particulates shall be so arranged within the dilution tract that a representative sample gas flow can be taken from the homogenous air / exhaust mixture and an air / exhaust gas mixture temperature of 325 K (52°C) shall not exceed immediately before the particulate filter.
+The temperature of the gas flow in the flow meter shall not fluctuate more than \pm 3K, nor the mass flow rate shall fluctuate more than \pm 5%.
+If the volume of flow change unexpectedly as a result of excessive filter loading, the test should be stopped.
+When it is repeated, the rate of flow shall be decreased and / or larger filter shall be used.
+The filters shall be removed from the chamber not earlier than an hour before the test begins. - 4.3.2.6 The necessary particulate filters should be conditioned (as regards temperature and humidity) in an open dish which shall be protected against dust ingress for at least 8 and not more than 56 hours before the test in an air conditioned chamber After this conditioning, the uncontaminated filters shall be read and stored until they are used.